ameramayreh/conversational-app-engine/README.md

 cd conversational-app-engine
 npm install
 ```
 If you don't have git installed.
-You can download the project [here](https://github.com/ameramayreh/conversational-app-engine/archive/refs/heads/main.zip)
+You can download and extract the project [here](https://github.com/ameramayreh/conversational-app-engine/archive/refs/heads/main.zip)

 ## [3] Implement your app [Optional]
 See [Create your App](#create-your-app).

 ## [4] Run your project
-1- Run node ./index.js in the project directory
+1- Run `node ./index.js` in the project directory

 2- Navigate to http:/localhost:3000/